oktadev/okta-blog/_source/_posts/2018-07-24-social-spring-boot.md

 In this tutorial we're going to demonstrate how to use Okta social login with a Spring app written in Java.
 In particular, we're going to use Google and Facebook.
 We're also going to demonstrate how to use a custom, self-hosted login page.

-We're going to assume that you already have a free developer.okta.com account, and have created an OAuth 2.0 / OpenID Connect application that we can use to configure social login.

 The default application settings are fine to get us started.
 We'll need to make a few changes.

 ## Get Started: Download and Configure Your Spring Boot Example App